 Prof.dr.
-Henderik A. Proper, Erik to friends, is Head of Academic Affairs of at the Luxembourg Institute of Science and Technology (LIST) in Luxembourg, and senior research manager within IT for Innovative Services (ITIS) department of LIST.
+Henderik A. Proper, Erik to friends, is Head of Academic Affairs of at the Luxembourg Institute of Science and Technology (LIST) in Luxembourg, and senior research manager within its IT for Innovative Services (ITIS) department.
 He also holds a chair in Information Systems at the Radboud University Nijmegen.
 Furthermore, he chairs the Enterprise Engineering research network involving researchers from a.o. these two institutions.

 Erik has a mixed background, covering a variety of roles in both academia and industry.
-His professional passion is the further development of the field of enterprise engineering and enterprise architecture.
+His professional passion is the further development of the field of enterprise engineering, and enterprise modelling in particular.
 His long experience in teaching and coaching a wide variety of people enables him to involve and engage others in this development.
 He has co-authored several journal papers, conference publications and books.
-His main research interests include enterprise architecture, enterprise engineering, enterprise modelling, systems theory, business/IT alignment and conceptual modelling.
+His main research interests include enterprise engineering and enterprise modelling, which includes enterprise architecture, systems theory, business/IT alignment and conceptual modelling

 Erik received his Master's degree from the University of Nijmegen, The Netherlands in May 1990, and received his PhD (with distinction) from the same University in April 1994.
 In his Doctoral thesis he developed a theory for conceptual modelling of evolving application domains, yielding a formal specification of evolving information systems.